pivotal-cf/docs-service-backup/index.html.md

 <a id="preparing-files"></a>
 #### Preparing the files to be backed up

 The `source_executable` property names an executable to run before each backup.
 This is useful for services that require some operation to be performed before backing files up, for example triggering a Redis memory dump to disk.
-This is mandatory at the moment, so use a dummy when this is not required (e.g. `/bin/true`).
+If a suitable executable is not included in the service release, you can add one by publishing it in a separate release, as its own package and job, and colocating it into the deployment.
+This property is mandatory at the moment, so use a dummy when this is not required (e.g. `/bin/true`).
 Tokens are split on spaces; first is command to execute and remaining are passed as args to command.

 <a id="cleaning-files"></a>
 #### Cleaning up the files which were backed up